 2. An overall average of 3.0 ("A" is equivalent to 4.0) or above in all undergraduate courses, and 3.5 or better on graduate coursework.

 3. Graduate Record Exam scores of at least 1200 cumulative on the Verbal and Quantitative sections, or above the 50th percentile on the Verbal and Quantitative sections using the new GRE scoring.
-The advanced psychology test is strongly recommended.

 4. An adequate undergraduate program in psychology including college-level mathematics, statistics, experimental psychology, and some background in the biological, physical, and social sciences.

 5. Applicants should have career goals consistent with the program emphasis in geropsychology.
 Promising students who do not meet all of the requirements may be considered as applicants.

 Graduate level courses completed prior to admission may be transferable into the program.
 Applicants with previous graduate coursework or degree may request a review of their transcript and related materials to determine whether specific courses or thesis requirements may be waived.

 Program statistics such as Student Admissions, Outcomes, and Other Data are available.

 Although not set as a firm limit (exceptions may arise), a typical cohort will consist of three to five students.
 Students may expect to be funded by research, teaching, or clinical assistantships and fellowships.